Analysis | The most remarkable rebukes of Trump’s legal case: From the judges he hand-picked

 ‘The last wall’: How dozens of judges across the political spectrum rejected Trump’s efforts to overturn the election

 The big one was Friday’s Supreme Court decision, in which the court declined to even accept a dubious filing from 18 Republican state attorneys general and the Trump campaign seeking to overturn the results in four states.
-Two justices offered a slightly more nuanced view — that the case should be accepted — but none of them were Trump appointees Barrett, Neil M. Gorsuch or Brett M. Kavanaugh.
-What’s more, the two justices (Samuel Alito and Clarence Thomas) also said they wouldn’t grant the requested relief, which was a significant rebuke in and of itself.
+Two justices offered a slightly more nuanced view — that the case should be accepted — but none were Trump appointees Barrett, Neil M. Gorsuch or Brett M. Kavanaugh.
+What’s more, the two justices (Samuel A. Alito Jr. and Clarence Thomas) also said they wouldn’t grant the requested relief, which was a significant rebuke in and of itself.

 While there was no vote count, the silence from Trump’s appointees spoke volumes.